Wednesday, September 29, 2010

 Rented 29er in the Sonoran Desert

-I must not have made much of an impression with the rentals guys because after only 45 minutes I reach the landmark they suggested as a turn-around point.
+I must not have made much of an impression with the rental guys because after only 45 minutes I reach the landmark they suggested as a turn-around point.
 Too soon to go back.
-At the top of the ridge is the National Trail but the climb looks really difficult on the map, so I decide to explore the Telegraph Pass Trail which also shows some elevation (route) and see how far I can get.
+At the top of the ridge is the National Trail but the climb looks really difficult on the map, so I decide to explore the Telegraph Pass Trail which also shows some elevation and see how far I can get.
 Before long I am carrying the bike up a natural staircase and really feeling the heat.

 I am reminded of another desert excursion in the Anza-Borrego Desert a few years back.
 On that occasion I was hiking by myself on a secluded trail.
-At the trail head was an ominous sign warning that all hikers should drink a gallon of water every 5 minutes (as interpreted by a mid-westerner).
+At the trailhead was an ominous sign warning that all hikers should drink plenty of water.
 So I start chugging water and continue on my hike.
-After a half mile or so there's another sign warning that this is mountain lion habitat.
-If you are approached by a lion, make yourself look big, make loud noises and if attacked, fight back.
+After a half-mile or so there's another sign warning that this is mountain-lion habitat.
+"If you are approached by a lion, make yourself look big, make loud noises and if attacked, fight back."
 So I continue hiking, chugging water and now am continuously scanning the mountainside and boulders for an ambush.
 By this time I am massively over-hydrated and I need to relieve myself, but that will provide the lion a perfect opportunity for a surprise attack!

 Looking back, I obviously overreacted.
-As it was springtime, the temperatures were relatively mild so I didn't need so much water and if any mountain lion was watching me, they would have been frightened off by the odd behavior of this strange human stopping every quarter mile and peeing in a 360 degree pattern while holding one arm over his head and shouting, "That's right!
+As it was springtime, the temperatures were relatively mild so I didn't need so much water and if any mountain lion was watching me, they would have been frightened off by the odd behavior of this strange human stopping every quarter mile and peeing in a 360-degree pattern while holding one arm over his head and shouting, "That's right!
 That's right!
 I'm BAAAAD!"

 Today, the fluids are going pretty quickly.
 I have already consumed the two quarts of Gatorade in my backpack and am down to my 20 oz. water bottle.
-I have climbed quite a distance up Telegraph Pass, but it still looks like it might be a long way to the top.
+I have climbed quite a distance up Telegraph Pass, but it still looks like it may be a long way to the top.
 I can tell from the map there's a park road at the top of the ridge and from there it's a downhill ride to the ranger station and water, but I'm not sure I can make it.
 Just at the moment I'm about to give up, I see the roof of a car slide by above the rocks.
 "That's not so far!"
 One more push and I'm at the top!

 Top of Telegraph Pass, South Mountain Park, AZ